In-Depth Modeling of Tilt-To-Length Coupling in LISA's Interferometers and TDI Michelson Observables: Introduction

 This paper is focused on noise modeling prior to the fit and subtraction step.
 For this purpose, we derive a linear TTL model that has already been introduced in~\cite{Houba2022-Estimation} and which was partly used for the noise generation in~\cite{Paczkowski2022}.
 Already in the derivation of the model, but also when the model is reduced to the dominating contributions, a number of important assumptions are made, which have not been addressed in previous publications.
 We discuss these assumptions and show that they are valid only for modeling the noise in \gls{TDI} observables, while we consider them invalid for individual interferometers.
 The reason for this is that there exist strong TTL effects, that is TTL effects involving optical bench longitudinal motion, which are common in the individual interferometers of a single link.
 These cancel when the individual interferometer signals are added to form the \gls{TDI} single-link signals.
 Therefore, we discuss in detail the difference between TTL in individual interferometers versus in a single link or in \gls{TDI} observables.

 Additionally, we use the reduced linear model to estimate the expected noise levels per single link (i.e.\ interferometric connection between two test masses).
 For this, we need both estimates for the jitters, as well as for the coupling factors.
 Yet, deriving these factors is a substantial task in itself (see e.g.~\cite{Hartig2022-G,Hartig2023-NG,Weaver2022,Sasso2018far-field}) and is, therefore, beyond the scope of this paper.
 For this reason, we only very shortly argue the expected magnitude of the total coupling factors per degree of freedom, without going much into detail.\\ Depending on whether the noise is previously suppressed by realignment or not, we find median noise levels in a single link in the order of \SI{13}{pm/\sqrt{Hz}} or \SI{58}{pm/\sqrt{Hz}} prior to fit and subtraction.
-The worst-case estimates for these two cases are approximately \SI{40}{pm/\sqrt{Hz}} or \SI{172}{pm/\sqrt{Hz}} per single link prior to fit and subtraction.
-These numbers would mostly exceed the entire mission noise budget and are the reason why the third mitigation step of fitting and subtracting the TTL noise from the data is indispensable and planned for.
+We confirmed these findings with two non-statistical simulation results in previous publications \cite{Paczkowski2022,Houba2023-TDI-inf}.
+The worst-case estimates for our two cases are approximately \SI{40}{pm/\sqrt{Hz}} or \SI{172}{pm/\sqrt{Hz}} per single link prior to fit and subtraction.
+The noise levels we find would mostly exceed the entire mission noise budget and are the reason why the third mitigation step of fitting and subtracting the TTL noise from the data is indispensable and planned for.

 Finally, we analyze the derived TTL coupling models and show that noise contributions from the \acrshortpl{LAI} and \glspl{TMI} become indistinguishable when studied in data analysis or fitted to a model.
 Likewise, we highlight a correlation between the TTL coupling from transmitter and receiver jitters in the individual \gls{TDI}-$X$, -$Y$, and -$Z$ observables, but this correlation can be broken if all three observables are used for fitting the noise contributions.